Teriks/debian_docker_firestorm_build/README.md

 3. Clone this repository and CD into the repo directory.

 4. (Optionally) hg clone the Firestorm repo into the folder `firestorm-source` and make modifications.
-If you don't do this step, it will be downloaded from the repo in `viewer.conf` at the given tag (default is tip).
+If you don't do this step, it will be downloaded from the repo in `config/viewer.conf` at the given tag (default is tip).

 5. CD into this repository directory and run `./build.sh`.
 (My repo, not the one in `firestorm-source` if you manually cloned it!).